-Every wet shaving forum thread eventually arrives at the same question: what blade should I use with my razor?
+TC4 titanium razor blades — which double-edge blade actually pairs cleanly with a Grade-5 titanium razor head?
+This page is a live DE blade compatibility test database, run on the ORMIXA Vector TC4 by the razor’s manufacturer.
+Every wet shaving forum thread on TC4 titanium razor blades eventually arrives at the same question: what blade should I use with my razor?
 Most answers are anecdotal — “I love Astras”, “Feathers are too sharp”, “Voskhods are underrated.”
 All of that is one person’s experience, usually after one shave, often on a razor totally unlike yours.

-I’m the manufacturer of the ORMIXA Vector TC4 titanium safety razor.
-So I’m systematically testing every double-edge blade I can get my hands on — multiple shaves each, scored on a fixed rubric, with video evidence per session.
+The Vector TC4 titanium safety razor used in this database is manufactured by Guangzhou Yanyang Technology Co., Ltd. under trademark license and sold by ECE Innovate Homes LLC.
+We are systematically testing every double-edge blade we can get our hands on — multiple shaves each, scored on a fixed rubric, with video evidence per session.
 This page is the live database.

 |---|---|---|---|

-Updated weekly as new blades clear the test cycle.
-12 more blades scheduled (W2–W13), bringing total to 13: Wilkinson Sword Saloon Pack, Wilkinson Sword Classic, Astra Superior Platinum, Gillette Silver Blue, Gillette Nacet, Personna Stainless (red), Feather Hi-Stainless, Iridium Super (Wizamet), Derby Premium, Gillette Perma-Sharp, Gillette 7 O’Clock Super Stainless, Derby Extra.
+Updated weekly as new pairings clear the test cycle.
+9 more blades scheduled (W5–W13), bringing total to 13: Gillette Silver Blue, Gillette Nacet, Personna Stainless (red), Feather Hi-Stainless, Iridium Super (Wizamet), Derby Premium, Gillette Perma-Sharp, Gillette 7 O’Clock Super Stainless, Derby Extra.

 Three reasons.

-First, I designed and machine the Vector.
-I should know — concretely, with data — how it performs across the full range of DE blades a customer might mount in it.
+First, ORMIXA manufactures the Vector under trademark license from Guangzhou Yanyang Technology.
+We should know — concretely, with data — how the razor performs across the full range of DE blades a customer might mount in it.
 “I tried Astras once and they’re fine” isn’t enough.
 This project forces deliberate, scored use across every major mass-market blade on the same physical razor.

 Second, customers ask.
 Every week, several emails land in support: which blade with this razor?
-Until now my honest answer has been “try a sample pack.”
-A documented database — fixed rubric, video evidence, manufacturer-as-tester disclosure — is a better answer than passing the buck.
+Until now the honest answer was “try a sample pack.”
+A documented database — fixed rubric, video evidence, manufacturer-conducted testing disclosure — is a better answer than passing the buck.

 Third, calibration.
-The subtle interaction between a blade’s coating, its edge angle, and the Vector’s specific cap/baseplate geometry only becomes legible after enough blades have run through the same head.
-Each tested blade sharpens my read on what the geometry is actually doing — input for the next razor I machine.
+The interaction between a blade’s coating, its edge angle, and the Vector’s cap/baseplate geometry only shows up after multiple blades have run through the same head.
+Each tested blade sharpens our read on what the geometry is actually doing — input for the next razor we manufacture.

 A Note on the Razor Used